-The trek is initially quite steep and has relentless incline up through the dense forest.
+The trek is initially quite steep and has a relentless incline up through the dense forest.
 You need to have your caffeine hit before starting this trek because there is no warm-up period.
-You just head up hill for 300 meters straight away until reaching the levada.
+You just head uphill for 300 meters straight away until reaching the levada.

 The levada is a short-lived break from the incline of the forest.
 After just a few hundred meters on the levada you dip off to the right and begin climbing again.
 It’s a beautifully lush forest but as you power uphill, the strain on your legs will distract you from the vibrant green scenery.

 It’s a genuinely steep route, which will challenge many hikers.
 It’s not often you do 1800 meters of vertical gain in one day!
 The track through the forest is mostly a dirt path but it is not well defined.
 As I mentioned, we followed our local guide so if you don’t have a guide or a local showing the way, you will have to have eagle eyes on the GPS and hope it has recorded very accurately!
 The trail follows up the river, which is a rocky mess before you arrive at Vereda das Faias.
 Here you get your first glimpses of the view from above the canopy.

 On the day we trekked, it was incredibly clear and we emerged above the trees to see a small layer of clouds above the ocean while the sun poured down over us.